openshift/enhancements/enhancements/management-workload-partitioning.md

   }
 ```

-The `annotation` field is used to match pods that should be treated as
+The `activation_annotation` field is used to match pods that should be
-having the workload type.
-The annotation key on the pod is compared
+treated as having the workload type.
+The annotation key on the pod is
-for an exact match against the value specified in the configuration
+compared for an exact match against the value specified in the
-file.
+configuration file.

 The `resource_annotation_prefix` is the start of the annotation key
 used to pass settings from the admission hook down to CRI-O.